anionDev/gryLibrary/GRYLibrary/index.md

 - [ ] Support custom formats in GRYLog
 - [ ] Implement HTML-Tables in TableGenerator
 - [ ] Add More doc-comments
+- [ ] Convert GryLibrary and GRYLibraryTest to .NET-Standard-2.0-projects

 ## Version 0.3